 In her spare time, Rossini enjoys designing t-shirts and sweatshirts that promote the visibility of women in film.

-Rossini is fully fluent in English, French and Italian; she divides her time in between Milan and Paris.
+Rossini is fully fluent in English, French and Italian; she is currently based in Paris, France.